-This Classic Lemon Meringue Pie has the perfect tart filling, not too tart and not too sweet, and it’s topped with homemade meringue.
-Pile it as high as you want!
+This Classic Lemon Meringue Pie has a perfect tart filling, not too tart, not too sweet, and it’s topped with classic homemade meringue.
+I like an equal ratio of meringue to pie filling, but feel free to pile it as high as you want!
 Oh, and a homemade crust serves as the vehicle of choice to transfer it to your mouth.
 It’s tartly delicious!!

 I’ve been so in the mood for some sunshiny warm Spring weather here in Kentucky, and when it’s almost May and it’s cold and windy outside, I must resort to creating my own Spring mood.
 As always…anything lemon does the trick.